FAZuH/siak-update-tracker/README.md

 In root of the repository,

 3. Run `uv sync`.
-This will install all the required project dependencies and set up the project environment.
+(This will install all the required project dependencies and set up the project environment)
 4. Run `uv run playwright install-deps && uv run playwright install`.
-This will install the necessary dependencies for Playwright, which is used for web scraping and automation.
+(This will install the necessary dependencies for Playwright, which is used for web scraping and automation)
 5. Copy `.env-example` file to `.env` and fill in the required environment variables.
 Each variable is documented in the `.env-example` file.

 ## Usage

 ### War bot

-In root of the repository, run `uv run warlock war`.
+Copy `courses-example.json` file to `courses.json` and fill in the required fields.

-For `war` module, copy `courses-example.json` to `courses.json` and fill in the required fields. `war` searches for courses and professors by checking keywords that **contains** the course name and professor name.
+You can run using `uv run warlock war`.

-War bot will not check for exact matches, for example, you can use "CS 101": "John" to find courses that contains "CS 101" e.g., "CS 101: Introduction to Computer Scienc" with professor name that contains "John", e.g., "John Doe".
+The War bot does **case-insensitive** searches and does **not require exact matches** for course and professor names.
+For example, you can use "cs 101": "john" to select course "CS 101: Introduction to Computer Scienc" with professor name "John Doe".

 ### Schedule update tracker